 Tip: When you select a merged cell, you can also click directly on the Merge & Center icon to unmerge it.

 As a result, cells are unmerged and back to their initial state: There are four individual cells (B2, B3, C2, and C3), and cell B2 contains the text from the merged cell.

 In the previous example, you saw how to unmerge one merged cell, but you could also run into a situation where you need to split all merged cells in a worksheet.
 You can easily do this in one step.
 Say you have the following example with four merged cells (B2, B5, B8, and B11).

 To unmerge them all at once, first select all cells in the sheet (by clicking the arrow in the upper-left corner of the cells, or using the keyboard shortcut CTRL + A).
 Then in the Ribbon, go to Home > Merge & Center.

 As a result, all merged cells are now split into their original cells.

 Unmerge Cells in Google Sheets

-2. In the menu, click on the arrow next to the Merge cells icon.
+- In the Toolbar, click on the arrow next to the Merge cells icon.

-3. Choose Unmerge (as in Excel, you can also click on the Merge cells icon to do the same).
+- Choose Unmerge.
+(As in Excel, you can also click Merge cells.)

 As a result, all cells are now unmerged.